-- Parents are the number 1 influence on their child’s decision to use alcohol and other drugs.
+Parents are the number one influence in their child’s decision to use alcohol and other drugs.
 Learn how to keep your kids safe from the harms of alcohol and support them in making healthy decisions.

 Know the Facts: Be a source of credible information and advice for your kids.
 Help them understand the short- and long-term consequences of substance use.